Saturday, February 21, 2015

 Lenin was a Russian sociologist.
-Lenin and his followers believe that, among the rush farmers, the dividing process was strong.
-The farmers were facing the dividing process and these divided farmers were taking place in the anti class.
-In the model of Lenin ‘the spread of mode of production and its social division was the root in the process of dividing.
-To analyze Jamestovo’s statistics Lenin claims that, at that time, ancient Russian farming society were breaking down very quickly and at the result of the process of dividing, new kinds of dwellers emerged.
-Among them the rural bourgeois and the proletariat class were notable.
-In the Lenin’s thesis of capitalism in Russia, he thought capitalist who exploited the general poor farmers.
-And by this way the process of dividing of farmers were very much quick and being widely because of spreading capitalism system.
+Lenin and his followers believed that, among the peasants, the division was strong.
+The farmers were facing the division process, and these divided farmers were taking part in the anti-class.
+In the model of Lenin, the spread of the mode of production and its social division was the root of the process of division.
+To analyze Jamestovo’s statistics, Lenin claims that, at that time, ancient Russian farming society was breaking down very quickly, and as a result of the process of division, new kinds of dwellers emerged.
+Among them, the rural bourgeois and the proletariat class were notable.
+In Lenin’s thesis on capitalism in Russia, he thought of the capitalists who exploited the general poor farmers.
+And in this way, the process of dividing farmers was very quick and widespread because of the spread of the capitalist system.

-Fig: Lenin’s two lines model of the spread of capitalism in agriculture
+Fig: Lenin’s two-line model of the spread of capitalism in agriculture

 (Source: John Harrison, Page 149)